John Hughes (filmmaker): Later life

+In later years, Hughes rarely gave interviews, except for a few in 1999 promoting the Reach the Rock soundtrack.
+The album was compiled by Hughes' son, John Hughes III, and released on his son's Chicago-based record label Hefty Records.
+He also recorded an audio commentary for the 1999 DVD release of Ferris Bueller's Day Off.

 Death

 On August 5, 2009, Hughes and his wife traveled to New York City to visit their son James and their new grandson.
 James said his father appeared to be in good health that night and that the family had made plans for the next day.
 On the morning of August 6, Hughes was taking a walk close to his hotel on West 55th Street in Manhattan when he suffered a heart attack.
 He was rushed to Roosevelt Hospital, where he was pronounced dead at age 59.
-Hughes's funeral was held on August 11 in Chicago; he was buried at Lake Forest Cemetery.
-It was attended by his wife, two children, and his grandchildren.
+Hughes' funeral was held on August 11 in Chicago and was attended by his wife, his two children, and his grandchildren, along with celebrities.

+He is buried at Lake Forest Cemetery.